runtimeverification/evm-equivalence/README.md

 * [Utils](./EvmEquivalence/Utils): Useful results for the proving
 * [StateMap.lean](./EvmEquivalence/StateMap.lean): Function mapping `KEVM` states to `EvmYul` states

+## Building the Project

+After cloning this repository, from its root run:
+1. `lake exe cache get` to download the project's dependencies
+2. `lake build` to build the project

+Note that the first time building the project it can take over 20 minutes to do so.

 ## Lean 4 Code Generation

 These are instructions to generate the `KEVM` related Lean 4 code, which is done via the cli tool `klean`.
 Note that the current generated code has been modified to aid with the proofs, and such modifications will be reflected in due time on the code generation.